WGLabz/smarty/README.md

 )
 ```

-## Settign up NodeRED Authentication
+## Setting up NodeRED Authentication

-We need to add the following code snippet to the nodered `settings.js` file.
+We need to add the following code snippet to the Node-RED `settings.js` file.
 The passwords need to be hashed and can be generated using [this site](https://www.devglan.com/online-tools/bcrypt-hash-generator)

 Edit the `settings.js` file using the command `sudo nano /opt/volumes/node-red/data/settings.js`, add the following snippet and restart the docker container, `docker restart node_red`